Larry O'Brien

 Lawrence Francis O'Brien Jr. (July 7, 1917 – September 28, 1990) was an American politician and commissioner of the National Basketball Association (NBA) from 1975 to 1984.
 He was one of the United States Democratic Party's leading electoral strategists for more than two decades.
-He was Postmaster General in the cabinet of President Lyndon Johnson and chair of the Democratic National Committee.
+He was Postmaster General in President Lyndon Johnson's cabinet and chair of the Democratic National Committee.
 The NBA Championship Trophy is named after him.

-O'Brien, son of Irish immigrants, was born in Springfield, Massachusetts.
+The son of Irish immigrants, O'Brien was born in Springfield, Massachusetts.
 When he was not working in politics, O'Brien managed his family's real estate and worked in public relations.

 Early life and politics

 O'Brien was born on July 7, 1917, in Springfield, Massachusetts.
 He learned about politics at a young age.
 His father, a local leader of the Democratic Party, recruited him at 11 years old to serve locally as a volunteer in the 1928 presidential campaign of Al Smith.
 O'Brien became a passionate Democrat.
 He earned a bachelor's degree in law in 1942 at the Northeastern University – Springfield Division, now known as the Western New England University School of Law.
-O'Brien was married to the former Elva Brassard in 1945.
+O'Brien married the former Elva Brassard in 1945.
 They had one son, Lawrence F. O'Brien III, who became a lobbyist.

 He was appointed in 1946, 1948, and 1950 by his friend Foster Furcolo to serve locally as the director of his U.S. House of Representatives election campaigns.
-O'Brien was appointed in 1952 by John F. Kennedy to serve in Massachusetts as the director of his successful U.S. Senate election campaign and, in 1958, to serve in Massachusetts as the director of his successful reelection campaign.
-Kennedy's elections were largely attributed to O'Brien's recruitment, his use of volunteers, and his insistence upon reaching voters in every corner of every state.
+John F. Kennedy appointed O'Brien as the director of his 1952 Massachusetts U.S. Senate election campaign and of his 1958 reelection campaign.
+Kennedy's victories were largely attributed to O'Brien's recruitment, use of volunteers, and insistence on reaching voters in every corner of the state.

-In 1959, he built the foundation for Kennedy's 1960 presidential campaign by canvassing the United States and working to connect with state Democratic stakeholders.
-O'Brien was appointed as Kennedy's national campaign director.
-His election planning in key primary states such as Wisconsin and West Virginia helped to defuse the anxiety of party heavyweights about Kennedy's Catholicism.
+In 1959, O'Brien built the foundation for Kennedy's 1960 presidential campaign by canvassing the United States and working to connect with state Democratic stakeholders.
+He was appointed Kennedy's national campaign director.
+His election planning in key primary states such as Wisconsin and West Virginia helped defuse the anxiety of party heavyweights about Kennedy's Catholicism.

-In 1960, he was appointed by President-elect Kennedy to recruit staff for his administration and subsequently took on the job in 1961 as the special assistant to the president for congressional relations and personnel.
-O'Brien also had a major role in awarding patronage as one of President Kennedy's inner circle of trusted advisers.
+In 1960, President-elect Kennedy appointed O'Brien to recruit staff for his administration, In 1961, O'Brien became the special assistant to the president for congressional relations and personnel.
+He also had a major role in awarding patronage as one of Kennedy's inner circle of trusted advisers.